kleinesfilmroellchen/spcasm/README.md

 spcasm is a simple assembler for the SPC700 processor architecture, famously used in the S-SMP as the sound co-processor of the SNES.

-spcasm assembles a binary memory dump of the SPC700's main memory.
+spcasm assembles an ELF that hijacks another architecture (this must be ignored) and puts the SPC700's main memory into a `.data` section.
 No entry point-related things are handled.
 You'll have to process this memory dump further, for example you can include it in an SNES ROM and transfer it via the 6502 main processor.

 [This project is just for fun](https://justforfunnoreally.dev/).
 Still, some reasons to use spcasm:
-* Extremely fast: spcasm assembles about 1.143 MB/s on a modern computer.
-This means that the entire SPC700 address space (64KB), if it were entirely program RAM, can be assembled by spcasm in just over 57 ms.
+* Extremely fast: spcasm assembles about 124.858 KB/s on a modern computer.
+This means that the entire SPC700 address space (64KB), if it were entirely program RAM, can be assembled by spcasm in about half a second.
 * Nice errors: spcasm reports errors in a nice format, if your terminal supports it:
 ![image](https://user-images.githubusercontent.com/28656157/164973851-d66c5fa3-8bed-43b6-b7c2-e66cc53592c6.png)
 * Helpful warnings and information about possible pitfalls: